-When a teacher connects mathematics with China, he is opening the door to the study of an extremely ancient culture that contributed greatly to the subject.
-From math puzzles to complex theories in geometry, Chinese math activities will help kids learn math skills in an innovative manner.
-Students can also learn about the methods in which Chinese mathematics came about, as it developed in a country nearly half a world away from the more familiar Greek and Egyptian mathematical minds of the time.
+By connecting mathematics with China, you open the door to the study of an ancient culture that contributed greatly to the subject.
+From math puzzles to complex theories in geometry, Chinese math activities teach students math skills in an innovative manner.
+Your students can also benefit from comparing and contrasting how Chinese mathematics developed in a country nearly half a world away from the more familiar Greek and Egyptian mathematical minds of the time.

 Chinese Tangrams and Other Puzzles

-On the surface, Chinese tangrams may look deceptively simple, but complex concepts can often be disguised in the simplest packages.
-Kids not only need to recognize the various tangram shapes, such as rectangle, triangle, and parallelogram, but how to manipulate them in order to form new shapes.
-Teachers can also ask children to reproduce a shape already provided to see how well they can maneuver the various polygons.
-Tangrams help students learn about symmetry and introduce them to geometry.
-The parts of that make up each shape created by the polygons is a good lead-in to discussion of fractions.
+On the surface, Chinese tangrams may look deceptively simple, but complex concepts are often disguised in simple packages.
+You can use tangrams to introduce students to symmetry, fractions and basic geometry.
+Besides learning the various tangram shapes, such as a rectangle, triangle and parallelogram, your students can practice manipulating them to form new shapes.
+Alternatively, you can instruct children to reproduce a shape to assess how well they can maneuver various polygons.

 Chinese Counting Board and Abacus

-The Chinese counting board preceded the invention of the Chinese "suan pan," or abacus.
-Discuss and illustrate the effect the counting board had on Chinese mathematics, which, at the time, were based on finding easier ways to compute and keep track of numbers used in everyday life.
-Land surveyors, merchants, tradesmen and engineers used small rods of ivory or bamboo to indicate numerals on the checkered counting board that was marked with rows and columns.
-Along with making counting boards, kids can also make their own abaci or use online versions to learn how the Chinese manipulated these objects in order to complete all of the major operations: addition, subtraction, multiplication, division and square roots.
+The Chinese counting board preceded the invention of the abacus.
+Your students may find it interesting to research how the counting board influenced Chinese mathematics, which was based on finding easier ways to compute and record numbers used in everyday life.
+Land surveyors, merchants, tradesmen and engineers used small rods of ivory or bamboo to represent numerals on a checkered counting board marked with rows and columns.
+Students may also enjoy making their own counting boards, abaci or online versions to better understand how the Chinese moved these objects to perform simple and complex math operations.

 Chinese Timeline in Mathematics